0xProject/0x-protocol-specification/staking/staking-specification.md

 ## 1 Overview

-This spec outlines the architecture, implementation and usage of the 0x stake-based liquidity incentives.
+This spec outlines the architecture, implementation and usage of 0x stake-based liquidity incentives.

 ### 1.1 Motivation